 Strong, workable, and corrosion-resistant, Aluminum 5052 — made with magnesium and chromium, amongst other components — is widely used in marine applications because of its resistance to saltwater.
 It is also the strongest non-heat-treatable alloy available.

 Industries: Marine, aerospace, architecture, electrical, oil and gas

 Products: Marine transport parts, heat exchangers, aircraft parts, fuel lines, fuel tanks, panels, household appliances, commercial and heavy-duty cooking equipment

-Knowing the different types of aluminum alloys for machining isn’t enough, we need to take one step further and learn which aluminum alloy we should choose for machining application.
+Knowing the different types of aluminum alloys for machining isn’t enough.
+You need to take one step further and learn about the machinability of aluminum alloys, i.e., how to choose the right aluminum type for machining purposes.
 Below are the most important factors to consider: